Yaroslav the Wise: Legacy

 Four towns in four countries were named after Yaroslav, three of which he also founded: Yaroslavl (in today's Russia), Jarosław in Poland, Yuryev (now Bila Tserkva, Ukraine), and another Yuryev in place of conquered Tarbatu (now Tartu) between 1030 and 1061 in Estonia.
 Following the Russian custom of naming military objects such as tanks and planes after historical figures, the helmet worn by many Russian soldiers during the Crimean War was called the "Helmet of Yaroslav the Wise".
 It was the first pointed helmet to be used by a modern army, even before German troops wore pointed helmets.

 In 2008 Yaroslav was placed first (with 40% of the votes) in their ranking of "our greatest compatriots" by the viewers of the TV show Velyki Ukraintsi.
 Afterwards, one of the producers of The Greatest Ukrainians claimed that Yaroslav had only won because of vote manipulation and that (if that had been prevented) the real first place would have been awarded to Stepan Bandera.

 In 2003, a monument to Yaroslav the Wise was erected in Kyiv, Ukraine.
 The creators of the monument are Boris Krylov and Oles Sydoruk.
-There is also a Yaroslavska Street in Kiev, and there are various streets named after him in cities throughout Ukraine.
+Various streets are named after the prince in cities throughout Ukraine including Yaroslavska Street and Yaroslaviv Val in Kyiv.

 The Yaroslav Mudryi National Law University in Kharkiv is named after him.

 Iron Lord was a 2010 feature film based on Yaroslav's early life as a regional prince on the frontier.

 On December 12, 2022, on the Constitution Day of the Russian Federation, a monument to Yaroslav the Wise was unveiled at the site near the Novgorod Technical School.
 The author of the monument is sculptor Sergey Gaev.

 Veneration

 Yaroslav was at the earliest named a saint by Adam of Bremen in his "Deeds of Bishops of the Hamburg Church" in 1075, but he was not formally canonized.
-On 9 March 2004 on his 950th death anniversary he was added to calendar of saints of Ukrainian Orthodox Church (Moscow Patriarchate).
-On 8 December 2005 Patriarch Alexy II of Moscow added his name to Menologium as a local Ukrainian saint.
-On 3 February 2016, Bishops' Council of the Russian Orthodox Church held in Moscow allowed to establish his cult in the whole of the Russian Orthodox Church.
+On 9 March 2004, on his 950th death anniversary he was included in the calendar of saints of the Ukrainian Orthodox Church (Moscow Patriarchate).
+On 8 December 2005, Patriarch Alexy II of Moscow added his name to the Menologium as a local saint.
+On 3 February 2016, the Council of Bishops of the Russian Orthodox Church held in Moscow established church-wide veneration of "Saint Blessed Knyaz Yaroslav the Wise", noticing that he was one of the saints widely venerated in the Russian Orthodox Church, but missing from the official church-wide veneration.